cdsittampalam/documentation/docs/Deposit & Withdraw.md

 | EXPIRES | Expiry date of a transaction that is awaiting approval from a custodian, or authorisation from the trade initiator.|
 | STATUS  | The status of the transaction as AWAITING APPROVAL or AWAITING AUTHORISATION if the custodians have not yet responded.

 If the custodians have approved the transaction, the status is set to COMPLETE.
-If custodians have signed the transaction and it has not successfully completed (written to the blockchain) because it did not meet the thrreshold level, the status is set to THRESHOLD NOT MET.
+If custodians have signed the transaction and it has not successfully completed (written to the Qredo blockchain) because it did not meet the threshold level, the status is set to THRESHOLD NOT MET.
 If the transaction has been rejected by all custodians, the status is set to REJECTED.

 The following shows an example transaction ledger: